Stavan57/Face-Detection-Model/README.md

 ## Note
 - Run the code on an enviorement having Tensorflow(Latest version) and CV2 installed.
 - Run the whole file let your webcam take photos, create the folders needed manually.
-- The model will be saved as
-  ''' bash
-   FileName.h5
-  '''
-  file that can be used for further integration to any system as per usfulness.
+- The model will be saved as "FileName.h5" file that can be used for further integration to any system as per usfulness.